LM Studio

 Use LM Studio to evaluate local models under realistic prompts before you commit to a privacy-first architecture.
 Record hardware assumptions every time, because results that look excellent on one machine may be unusable on another.
 If you need tool use or connected workflows, test MCP support early rather than assuming any local model will behave like a hosted frontier model.

-If the goal is team adoption, distinguish between “everyone can run it locally” and “we need shared artifacts, policies, or org controls.”
+If the goal is team adoption, distinguish between “everyone can run it locally” and “we need shared artifacts, remote access, policies, or org controls.”
 That is the point where the Team or Enterprise path matters.

 Verdict